Chipdelmal/MGSurvE/README.md

-# MGSurvE: Mosquito Gene Surveillance Explorer
+# MGSurvE: Mosquito Gene SurveillancE

 MGSurvE is a project oriented towards the optimization of traps' placement in complex heterogeneous landscapes in an effort to minimize the time to detection of genetic variants of interest.